mozilla/subhub/README.md

 - FxA (Firefox Accounts)

 ## Required Software
-- python3.7: requires python3.7 interpreter for creating virtual envionments for testing and running subhub
+- python3.7: requires python3.7 interpreter for creating virtual environments for testing and running subhub
 - yarn (https://yarnpkg.com): package manager for node modules for setting up serverless for running and deploying subhub
 - cloc
 - [GraphViz](https://graphviz.org/)

 ## Important Environment Variables
-The CFG object is for accessing values either from the `subhub/.env` file and|or superceeded by env vars.
+The CFG object is for accessing values either from the `subhub/.env` file and|or superseded by env vars.
 A value that is known to be set or have a default can be accessed:
 ```
 CFG.SOME_VALUE